Mathews-Odongo/dsc-phase-1-project-v3/README.md

 .gitignore: Specifies files to be ignored by Git.

 LICENSE.md: License information for the project.

-CONTRIBUTING.md: Guidelines for contributing to the project.​ PeerJ
-+2
-ilabafricastrathmore.wordpress.com
-+2

 📄 License
 This project is licensed under the Learn.co Educational Content License.​